Dimonoy/samsung-products-analysis/database/README.md

 - Data mount - mount path to the external drive to store tablespaces and backups
 - MySQL volume - contains mysql system schema to instantiate the same mysql setting accross different environments

-The data then can be extracted based on MySQL features and user's preferences.
+The data then can be extracted based on a user's preferences.

 ## Appendix